-- Options for implementing d dimensional dictionaries - Reduce to one-dimensional dictionary - combine d-dimensional key into one dimensional key - i.e. $(x, y) \rightarrow x + y \cdot n^2$ - problem: range search on one aspect is not straightforward - Use several dictionaries, one for each dimension - problem: wastes space, inefficient search - Example - n/2 points retrieved in each direction - O(n log n) time to consolidate results of both searches, with AVL trees - Total time is O(n log n), worse than exhaustive search - far from $O(s + \log n)$ , especially since s = 0 - Better idea - design new data structures specifically for points - will assume points are in general position: no two x-coordinates or y-coordinates are the same - simplifies presentation, data structures can be generalized
+- Options for implementing d dimensional dictionaries - reduce to one-dimensional dictionary - combine d-dimensional key into one dimensional key - i.e. $(x, y) \rightarrow x + y \cdot n^2$ - problem: range search on one aspect is not straightforward - Use several dictionaries, one for each dimension - problem: wastes space, inefficient search - Example - n/2 points retrieved in each direction - with AVL trees $O(n \log n)$ time to find common points between these two searches - total time is $O(n \log n)$ , worse than exhaustive search - far from $O(s + \log n)$ , especially since s = 0

+- Better idea - design new data structures specifically for points - Assumption: points are in general position: no two x-coordinates or y-coordinates are the same - i.e. no two points on a horizontal lines, no two points on a vertical line - simplifies presentation, data structures can be generalized